avanishd-3/rl-models/README.md

 This model does not have a saved model weight, because it is pretty cheap and quick to implement (even on only CPU).

-It does have a video showing the model's performanc on a test run I did (the model got a score of 2400).
+It does have a video showing the model's performance on a test run I did (the model got a score of 2400).

+## Car Racing
+This is a pretty complex (i.e. compute intensive) environment, since inputs are continuous.
+So, CUDA is definitely a requirement when running this notebook.

+There is a saved model weight in the zip file based on 50,000 time steps of training (model performance will increase if more timesteps are used).

+This model can be loaded by using model = PPO.load(ppo_car_racing).

+There is also a video showing the model's performance on a test run I did.

 ## References